unparalleled-js/docs-1/connectors/zendesk/search-organization-action.md

 #### Output fields

 The output of this trigger contains the full set of columns from the selected organization.
-All default and custom columns are supported.
 Here are some of the commonly used outputs.

 <table class="unchanged rich-diff-level-one">
   <thead>
     <tr>
         <th width='25%'>Output field</th>
         <th>Description</th>
     </tr>
   </thead>
   <tbody>